motuzj/CCG/README.md

 ## Building

-You can compile it with `make` and `gcc`, so make sure you have them installed on your system before building it.
+You can compile it with `make` and c compiler (tested on GCC and clang), so make sure you have them installed on your system before building it.

 For example, on Debian/Ubuntu based systems you can install them using: